Vacations and Travel

 Find a reliable friend who knows your rabbit or a pet sitter who knows rabbits to come once or twice a day.
 Have the person meet with you and your rabbit to go over care and expectations.
 Leave a list of instructions covering feeding and cleaning routines, signs of illness, and phone numbers of your veterinarian and other people who can give advice on rabbits (in case a question arises when your veterinarian is unavailable).
 Daily portions of vegetables and fruits can be fixed ahead and stored in ziploc bags in refrigerator drawers for up to a week (parsley, carrot chunk, broccoli, & celery store well but your rabbit should be accustomed to these before your trip).
 How to fnd a pet sitter:

-- a Contact your local House rabbit Society chapter for references.
+- Contact your local House Rabbit Society chapter or educator for references.

-- b.
-Veterinarian technicians at experienced rabbit veterinarians may do pet sitting.
+- Veterinarian technicians at experienced veterinary practices may do pet sitting.

-- c.
-Look on bulletin boards at vets, pet supply stores, & humane societies, then check references.
+- Look on bulletin boards at veterinary offices, pet supply stores, and humane societies, then check references.

 - Your rabbit will be in familiar surroundings.